Adventures in Asian Art

 gen zou

-This is a universal word for Illusion in Chinese, Japanese Kanji, and old Korean Hanja.
+幻像 is a universal word for Illusion in Chinese, Japanese Kanji, and old Korean Hanja.

 The first character means phantasm, vision, dream, illusion, apparition, or fantasy.

-The second character means statue, picture, image, figure, portrait, shape, form, appearance, to be like, to resemble, to take after, to seem, or in rare/ancient context: elephant.
+The second character means statue, picture, image, figure, portrait, shape, form, appearance, to be like, to resemble, to take after, to seem, or in rare/ancient context: an elephant.

 象Note that the first character can be written without the left-side radical in Chinese.
 This form is shown to the right.
-Both forms are acceptable in Chinese, but the character shown to the right is more likely to be read as "elephant".
+Both forms are acceptable in Chinese but the character shown to the right is more likely to be read as "elephant."

-See Also...
-Reality
+See Also: Reality

 xiǎng xiàng lì